 “There is a crisis of a condition that has happened in our lives as the members of the human society.
 The condition being that we are now isolated and our regular interaction suddenly disrupted.
 While our economic activity has stopped and we are adjusting by connecting digitally, this disruption in human interference has given a chance to the nature to clean and heal itself.
 So, COVID-19 has given us time to think what we want to create together,” said Dr. Arun Maira in conversation with Osama Manzar, Digital Empowerment Foundation (DEF) founder and director, during the special series- Covid 19 DEF Dialogue.
 In episode 11 of the series, where DEF connects with its network to find out the impact of the coronavirus pandemic and lockdown, they deliberated on how economy’s purpose to serve humanity shifted into we being in its service.

-Maira puts forth an important question- What we would want to do once we have the option of returning to the world as it was, would we do that, would we want to do that?
+Maira asks that what we would want to do once we have the option of returning to the world as it was, would we do that, would we want to do that?

 This is the crisis of aspirations that is emerging in everyone’s mind as we are isolated and see the birds chirping and hear the wind blowing from our windows.
 Similarly, this crisis also showed us that there is a large section of the society like the migrant workers who did not have a home where they can isolate themselves.
-Hence, while we are concentrating on the Covid-19 relief, we should also put considerable thought into the sort of world we are going to shape with our ideas and actions especially for the least privileged along with the preservation of nature.
+Hence, while we are concentrating on the Covid-19 relief, we should think about what sort of world we are going to shape with our ideas and actions especially for the least privileged along with the preservance of the nature.

 Desire-based economy v/s Need-based economy

 Humans are also product of this nature and we multiplied ourselves in great numbers.
-India is one of the most populated countries in world, a huge section of which is poor.
-Thus, a cycle of existence on daily wages or daily earnings was established, which is now a part of the economy and over time this has manifested into an economy of desire and aspirations rather than an economy of need.
-Maira said that since over a century or so, human progress has been equated with material growth.
-The economy has evolved into a consumerist model, wherein a person’s satisfactions come out of consumptions and this further drives the material economy.
+India is one of the most populated countries in world which also has a large section which is poor.
+Thus, a cycle was created of existence on daily wages or daily earnings which is now part of the economy and over time this manifested into an economy of desire and aspirations rather than economy of need.
+Maira said that over a century or so the human progress is equated with material growth.
+A consumerist approach is being taken wherein a person’s satisfactions come out of consumptions and this drives the material economy.
 In India, businesses dominate lives by controlling our wallets and have now become synonymous to economy- the businesses earn profit from the goods we consume which in turn helps the GDP of the country to grow.
 We are in the cycle of earning to consume where businesses are becoming wealthier.
 But for people at bottom of pyramid like the migrant workers, it remains a status quo.